-Dr. Drake is an alumnus of Stanford University (BA) and UC San Francisco (MD), and holds two honorary degrees.
-He is an elected member of both the Institute of Medicine (National Academies) and the American Academy of Arts and Sciences.
+Dr. Drake is an alumnus of Stanford University (BA) and UC San Francisco (MD), and holds three honorary degrees.
+He is an elected member of both the National Academy of Medicine and the American Academy of Arts & Sciences.
 He has received numerous honors and awards for teaching, public service and research, including the Burbridge Award for Public Service, the Asbury Award (clinical science) and the Michael J. Hogan Award (laboratory science).

 In 2014, he became the 27th person to be awarded the University of California Presidential Medal, in recognition of his exemplary career of service to the university.
 In 2017, he and his wife, Brenda, were awarded the 10th Annual King Arts Legends & Legacies Award as well as the University of California-Irvine Medal, joining past honorees ranging from U.S. presidents to Ella Fitzgerald.

 In addition, Dr. Drake has served as trustee and national president of the Alpha Omega Alpha Honor Medical Society and as chair of the board of trustees of the Association of Academic Health Centers.
 He is chair of the Association of Public and Land-grant Universities and the NCAA Board of Governors, past-chair of the Association of American Universities and vice chair of the Big Ten Conference Council of Presidents/Chancellors.